Mise à jour: 19 Apr 2022

-The second segment of the fifth UN Environment Assembly (UNEA-5) is planned to take place from 28 February to 2 March 2022 (discussions on postponement ongoing).
-UNEA-5 is the opportunity to strengthen international action for climate, nature and a pollution-free planet.
-Various events are held in the run-up to UNEA-5.2 in order to maintain momentum for the environment.
+The resumed fifth session of the UN Environment Assembly (UNEA-5) took place from 28 February to 2 March 2022.
+UNEA-5 was the opportunity to strengthen international action for climate, nature and a pollution-free planet.
+Various events were held in the run-up to UNEA-5.2 in order to maintain momentum for the environment.
 Find the programme, resources, and links on this page.

 The United Nations Environment Assembly is the world’s highest-level decision-making body on the environment.
 The fifth UN Environment Assembly (UNEA-5) will be the opportunity to strengthen international efforts to tackle the triple planetary crisis we are facing – climate change, nature loss & pollution.
-UNEA-5 is taking place in two-parts.
-A first online session took place in February 2021 (UNEA-5.1), and a resumed session is scheduled to take place from 28 February to 2 March 2022 (UNEA-5.2).
+UNEA-5 took place in two-parts.
+A first online session took place in February 2021 (UNEA-5.1), and a resumed session took place in Nairobi and online, from 28 February to 2 March 2022 (UNEA-5.2).

 I very much look forward to working with UNEP and Executive Secretary Inger Andersen on key environmental challenges, including initiating negotiations towards a strong global treaty to fight plastic pollution.

 H.E.
 Espen Barth Eide, Minister of Environment and Climate of Norway, President of UN Environment Assembly | 14 November 2021

 UNEA-5.2 concluded with two declarations, 14 resolutions and one decision on a number of critical issues to curb pollution and to protect and restore nature worldwide.
 UNEA-5.2 also became a historic moment as delegates agreed to establish an Intergovernmental Negotiating Committee with the mandate to forge an international legally binding agreement to end plastic pollution by the end of 2024.